The Abbeyfield difference

 Richard Carr-Gomm served in The Royal Berkshire Regiment and Coldstream Guards for 16 years before resigning and volunteering as Britain’s first male home help.
 In his work, he found that the needs of people he was looking after were not material, but that they were often lonely.

-security.
+Often the only person to visit them, he wanted to provide them with support and security.
 Using part of his Army gratuity, he bought his first house in 1955, located in Bermondsey, East London and invited his first residents from the local community, Miss Saunders and Mr Halnan, to live with him.

-Thanks to the positive response from the first house, he used the rest of his gratuity money to buy a second house and as word spread and Richard began to receive donations from the public, he bought more houses and formally set up The Abbeyfield Society in 1956.
+Thanks to the positive response from the first house, he used the rest of his gratuity money to buy a second house and as word spread and Richard began to receive donations from the public, he bought more houses and formally set up Abbeyfield in 1956.

+Today Abbeyfield has over 400 houses in the UK and worldwide, including Australia, Belgium, Canada, Jersey, South Africa and New Zealand.
+From Richard’s kindness, generosity and goodwill, he has helped to change the lives of thousands of people.
 His idea of providing houses for residents to make friends, eat together, take part in activities, and to continue feeling part of the community are the same ideals you’ll find in our houses today.

 If only we could have an Abbeyfield house on every street to which everyone could come… then everyone would be treated the same and share equally the kindness of the community around them.